-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
-The automatic contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
+The automatic contribution rate starts at 3% and increases by 1% annually until it maxes out at 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are intended for people who are self-employed, or businesses where the only employees are spouses.
+These are intended for people who are self-employed, or a business where the only employee is a spouse.
 Contributions are tax deductible and the money is taxed when it's withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
-Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance surpasses $250,000.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.

-The "best" plan for your will depend on your business and your and your employees' needs.
-If you're interested in establishing a 401(k) plan for your small Ladue, MO business, schedule an appointment with one of our advisers today to learn more about the benefits and options available to you.
+What plan works best for your and your employees depends on your business and employees.
+If you're thinking of opening a 401(k) plan for your small Ladue, MO business, schedule a meeting with one of our advisers today to find out more about the benefits and options available to you.

 How a Financial Advisor Can Help Small Ladue, MO Businesses With Their 401(k) Plans

-Even considering the benefits of a small business offering a 401(k) plan, some Ladue, MO employers might still be wary, as they may not have the knowledge, time, or interest to establish and operate a plan.
-That’s where we come in.
-Here are some some of the many ways that a financial advisor can help make your life easier in regards to your small business’s 401(k) plan:
+Even considering the benefits of a small business offering a 401(k) plan, some Ladue, MO employers might still be wary, as managing a 401(k) plan is complex and time-consuming.
+That’s where a financial advisor can help.
+Here are some ways that our advisory firm can assist with your small business’s 401(k) plan:

-- Plan design — A handful of quick internet searches can't come close to offering the same level of skill and experience as a professional retirement consultant.
-Financial advisors can partner with small business owners to develop a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A few quick internet searches can't come close to offering the same level of skill and experience as a licensed advisory firm.
+Financial advisors can partner with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.

-- Setting up and managing a plan — There are numerous requirements you must adhere to when establishing your small business 401(k).
-You must:
+- Establishing and managing a plan — There are specific steps you must take when establishing your small business 401(k).
+You have to: